HelpBot Assistant

 Exporting in Blazor Diagram Component

-Diagram provides support to export the diagram as an image/svg files.
-The following methods helps to export the diagram in the desired formats.
+Diagram provides support to export the diagram as image or SVG files.
+The following methods help to export the diagram in the desired formats.

 @using Syncfusion.Blazor.Diagram